GiannosL/ConvolutionalNeuralNetwork/README.md

 <p>
     The goal is to create a package that contains an automated implementation of a Convolutional Neural Network (CNN).
+    The package will be accompanied by a script (<em>main.py</em>) which consists of an implementation of the package.
     The model is going to take as input jpeg images, manipulate them and train on them in order to make predictions.
 </p>